sketchius/task-lasso/README.md

 1. Quickly and easily jot down a note about something I need to do.
 2. Keep track of things I need to do, but that don't have a specific due date.
 3. Automatically provide me a list of suggested tasks for the day.
+4. Server-side backup of user data, allowing for data retrieval and usage accross devices.

 ## Task Types